Goblenus/pyaccesspoint/README.md

 This project is python3 compatible only, python2 is not tested at all.

 # Idea
-This project is fork of https://github.com/prahladyeri/hotspotd.
+This project is fork of https://github.com/prahladyeri/hotspotd (Prahlad Yeri - prahladyeri@yahoo.com)
-Author: Prahlad Yeri (prahladyeri@yahoo.com)